GloryMat2025/appmat/PR_BODY.md

 - Large binary artifacts are intentionally excluded from this PR.
 If you want the full debug patches, they are available in `patches/` (not included here) or I can re-produce them on request.
 - If you'd like the guard to initially warn (instead of fail) for raw `child_process` usage, I can change the workflow to only print matches and succeed.

+• Large binary artifacts are intentionally excluded from this PR.
+If you want the full debug patches, they are available in  patches/  (not included here) or I can re-produce them on request.
+	• If you'd like the guard to initially warn (instead of fail) for raw  child_process  usage, I can change the workflow to only print matches and succeed.

 Reviewed-by: automated CI smoke workflow